-Step inside my tent, said she, "I'd like to you palm" Leave the in the jar, this won't take very long Leave the circus noise behind, close your eyes, relax mind I'll tell you, if you should quit now or if you go on
+Step inside my tent, said she, "I'd to read you palm" Leave the dollar in the jar, this take very long Leave the circus behind, close your eyes, relax your mind I'll tell you, if you should now or if you should go on

-She threw some in the air and her hands began to shake She told me, the town where I was born, she knew the date She lit a candle with her eyes and then she made the rise She took the from the jar and then she guessed my weight
+She threw some sawdust in the air and her began to shake She told me, the town I was born, she almost knew the date She lit a candle with her eyes and then she made the rise She took the from the jar and then she guessed my weight

 I said, "Now what do ya see?"
 She said, "Deedlee-dum, deedlee-dee" You are so old, you are so Deedlee-dum,

-Give me a sign, it to me She said, "Deedlee-dum, deedlee-dee" she spoke most quietly Deedlee-dum,
+me a sign, tell it to me She said, "Deedlee-dum, deedlee-dee" Then she spoke quietly Deedlee-dum,

 I go, what'll I be She said, "Deedlee-dum, deedlee-dee" You are so old, you are so